 As a woman progresses through her pregnancy, her uterus enlarges and begins to compress the veins in the pelvis.
 This can lead to varicose veins, which cause cosmetic issues and other problems.

-For the smaller veins, Moore uses a medication called polidocanol to cause the veins to close and disappear.
+For the smaller veins, providers use a medication called polidocanol to cause the veins to close and disappear.
 Larger veins require more extensive treatment, such as laser ablation.
-The procedure, which takes about 20 minutes and is performed at the Center, closes varicose veins so blood bypasses them and circulates to healthy veins instead.
+The procedure, which takes about 20 minutes, closes varicose veins so blood bypasses them and circulates to healthy veins instead.

 Varicose veins are like weeds – if your garden is full of weeds, you take the time to remove them.
 But if you do not do something to prevent them from coming back, they will always return.
 Varicose veins are the same way.
 You need to keep them at bay by wearing compression garments, staying active and elevating your legs.